material-components/material-components-web/docs/code/readme_standards.md

 The 'Basic Usage' section documents the bare minimum to get the most basic version of this component up and running, including:
 * HTML structure
-* Style imports, and any mixin invocations necessary to make the component look as desired
+* Style import
-* JavaScript Instantiation, if applicable.
-Include a note about importing a JavaScript component with a link to our importing documentation.
+* JavaScript import and instantiation, if applicable

 ~~~
 ### HTML Structure